We wanted to share answers to top questions from Rustic Pathways families. Use these as you prepare for your upcoming program.

 What about spending money?
 How much should I bring and in what currency?
 Credit card, debit card, cash?

-You can find out how much spending money to bring in the FAQs on your program page.
+We recommend bringing about $100-$200 USD in spending/souvenir money per week.
 Every program will provide students with ample opportunity to convert USD into local currency.
 Depending on the program, credit cards and debit cards may be useful as a backup, but in some countries, ATMs are unreliable so we recommend always bringing some cash with you.

 How big of a bag can you bring?
 How many bags?